-- Sunlight literally flooding the Interior: if the picture can be taken in a way that the sun goes full force through the window, flooding the room with warm light, creating some highlights and shadows, and without being in the photo (term is: frame), … that can look pretty nice.
-I am not sure if you know what I tried to explain but I wanted to point out that there can be some scenarios that you cannot strictly apply rules-of-thumb all the time.
+- Sunlight literally flooding the Interior: if the picture can be taken in a way that the sun goes full force through the window, flooding the room with warm light, creating some highlights and shadows, and without being in the photo (term is: frame), … that can look pretty nice, energetic, and makes the picture stand-out.
+I am not sure if you know what I tried to explain but I wanted to point out that there are some scenarios when you cannot strictly apply rules-of-thumb.

 De-cluttering the space